Sacrifice zone: Chile

 The Chilean port of Quintero and adjacent Puchuncaví have been pointed out as a sacrifice zone.
-The zone hosts the coal-fired Ventanas Power Plant, an oil refinery, a cement storage, Fundición Ventanas, a copper foundry and refinery, a lubricant factory and a chemical terminal.
+The zone hosts the coal-fired Ventanas Power Plant, an oil refinery, a cement storage, Fundición Ventanas, a copper smelter and refinery, a lubricant factory and a chemical terminal.
 In total 15 polluting companies operate in the area.
 In 2011, Escuela La Greda located in Puchuncaví, was engulfed in a chemical cloud from the Ventanas Industrial Complex.
 The sulfur cloud poisoned an estimated 33 children and 9 teachers, resulting in the relocation of the school.
 The old location of the school is now abandoned.
 In August and September 2018 there was a public health crisis in Quintero and Puchuncaví, where over 300 people experienced illness from toxic substances in the air, coming from the polluting industries.